T-rummy/Transaction_group/DEPLOYMENT.md

 ### Build Fails
 - Make sure you're using `app_deploy.py` in the Procfile
 - Check that `requirements.txt` has the lighter dependencies
-- Ensure Python 3.12 is specified in `runtime.txt`
+- Ensure Python 3.11 is specified in `runtime.txt`
+- The build command now includes setuptools installation

 ### App Won't Start
 - Check the logs in your hosting platform